SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

    the parsing by fxtran
  - Other encoding than UTF-8 is not supported

+## Concepts

+Especially when a FORTRAN source file contains several subroutine, functions or type declaration, it is necessary to specify on which part of the source code a modification must be done.
+This is achieved through the locality concept.
+The locality is a string representing a kind of path to access the source code fragment on which the action must be performed.
+A locality is a succession of path elements separated by '/'; each path elements has one of the following forms:

+ - **module:_NAME_** to refer to the module named _NAME_
+ - **sub:_NAME_** to refer to the subroutine named _NAME_
+ - **func:_NAME_** to refer to the function named _NAME_
+ - **type:_NAME_** to refer to the definition of the type named _NAME_

 ## Tool options

 If only one file name is given, the output file will replace the input file.